Star Delta Connection

 Star connection

-In a Star Connection, the three-phase wires converge at a central point known as the star or common point, from which the Neutral connection is derived.
-This configuration is alternatively termed Y or Wye connection due to its resemblance to these shapes.
+In a Star Connection, the three-phase wires converge at a central point known as the star or common point, also called Neutral point (N).
 When solely the three-phase wires are employed, it’s referred to as a 3 Phase 3 Wire system.
 However, if the Neutral point is also utilized, which is commonly the case, it becomes a 3 Phase 4 Wire system.

 star (Y) connected load. star (Y) connected source